Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Related Works

-Compared to small-kernel CNNs~\cite{he2016deep,huang2017densely}, large-kernel CNNs~\cite{szegedy2017inception,szegedy2016rethinking,szegedy2015going,simonyan2014very,peng2017large,hu2019local,trockman2022patches,ding2022scaling,guo2023visual} possess a broader effective receptive field and stronger shape preferences.
-However, older models like Inception~\cite{szegedy2017inception,szegedy2016rethinking,szegedy2015going} fell out of favor after VGG-Net~\cite{simonyan2014very}, leading to a decline in the popularity of large-kernel models.
+Compared to traditional small-kernel CNNs~\cite{he2016deep,huang2017densely}, which have dominated deep learning models due to their efficiency and simplicity, large-kernel CNNs~\cite{szegedy2017inception,szegedy2016rethinking,szegedy2015going,simonyan2014very,peng2017large,hu2019local,trockman2022patches,ding2022scaling,guo2023visual} offer a distinct advantage with their broader effective receptive field and stronger preferences for capturing global shape information.
+These characteristics make large-kernel models particularly appealing for tasks requiring extensive contextual understanding, such as segmentation and recognition.
+Despite these advantages, early large-kernel models, such as the Inception family~\cite{szegedy2017inception,szegedy2016rethinking,szegedy2015going}, gradually lost favor following the success of architectures like VGG-Net~\cite{simonyan2014very}, which demonstrated the efficiency of stacking smaller kernels.
+This shift in focus led to a temporary decline in the adoption of large-kernel designs in mainstream applications.
 A notable research outcome is the Global Convolutional Network (GCN)~\cite{peng2017large}, which employs very large convolutional kernels of 1$\times$K and K$\times$1 to optimize semantic segmentation tasks.
 However, there are reports suggesting that large kernels may compromise ImageNet performance.
 On the other hand, the Local Relation Network (LRNet)~\cite{hu2019local} introduces a spatial aggregation operator (LRLayer) as a replacement for standard convolution, which can be seen as a dynamic convolution.
 ConvMixer~\cite{trockman2022patches}, on the contrary, uses convolutional kernels as large as 9$\times$9 to replace the "mixer" components of ViT or MLP.
-Inspired by ViT, RepLKNet~\cite{ding2022scaling} utilizes a large 31$\times$31 convolutional kernel, and its outstanding performance is primarily attributed to the effective receptive fields constructed through large kernels [65].
+Inspired by ViT, RepLKNet~\cite{ding2022scaling} utilizes a large 31$\times$31 convolutional kernel, and its outstanding performance is primarily attributed to the effective receptive fields constructed through large kernels.
 It has been demonstrated that RepLKNet better exploits shape information compared to traditional CNNs.
 The Visual Attention Network (VAN)~\cite{guo2023visual} employs three types of convolutions—DW-Conv, DW-DConv, and 1$\times$1 Conv—to expand the receptive field of convolutions and integrate them into the attention mechanism.